demiurgeQuantified/PZEventDoc/docs/Events.md

 OnPlayerDeath | (Client) Fires when a local player dies. | IsoPlayer player, OnPlayerGetDamage | Fires every time a local player takes damage.
 Bleeding bodyparts fire the event once per frame each.
-Possible damageTypes are: POISON, HUNGRY, SICK, BLEEDING, THIRST, HEAVYLOAD, INFECTION, LOWWEIGHT, FALLDOWN, FIRE, WEAPONHIT, CARHITDAMAGE, CARCRASHDAMAGE It also fires when zombies are hit by weapons: this is the only case in which the event fires on the server. | IsoGameCharacter character, String damageType, float damage, OnPlayerMove | (Client) Fires every time a local player moves. | IsoPlayer character, OnPlayerSetSafehouse | (Deprecated)  |
-OnPlayerUpdate | (Client) Fires every time a local player updates. | IsoPlayer player, OnPostCharactersSquareDraw | (Deprecated)  | OnPostDistributionMerge | Fires after the distribution tables have been merged. | OnPostFloorLayerDraw | Fires after a floor layer has been rendered. | int z, OnPostFloorSquareDraw | (Deprecated)  |
-OnPostMapLoad | Fires after the map has been loaded. | IsoCell cell, int x, int y, OnPostRender | (Client) Fires after every in-game rendering frame. | OnPostSave | Fires after saving and exiting the game. | OnPostTileDraw | (Deprecated)  |
-OnPostTilesSquareDraw | (Deprecated)  |
-OnPostUIDraw | (Client) Fires after every UI render frame | OnPostWallSquareDraw | (Deprecated)  | OnPreDistributionMerge | Fires after the distribution tables have been merged. | OnPreFillInventoryObjectContextMenu | (Client) Fires while the context menu for an inventory item is being created, before vanilla options are added. | int playerIndex, table context, table items, OnPreFillInventoryContextMenuNoItems | (Client) Fires while the context menu for an empty inventory is being created, before vanilla options are added. | int playerIndex, table context, boolean isLoot, OnPreFillWorldObjectContextMenu | (Client) Fires while the context menu for a world object is being created, before vanilla options are added. | int playerIndex, table context, table worldobjects, boolean test, OnPreGameStart | (Deprecated)  |
-OnPreMapLoad | Fires before the map starts loading. | OnPressRackButton | (Client) Fires when a local player has a gun and presses the button to rack it. | IsoPlayer player, HandWeapon weapon, OnPressReloadButton | (Client) Fires when a local player has a gun and presses the button to reload it. | IsoPlayer player, HandWeapon weapon, OnPressWalkTo | (Client) Fires when the local player 1 presses their Walk To keybind.
-The values passed are always 0,0,0  | int arg0, int arg1, int arg2, OnPreUIDraw | (Client) Fires before every UI render frame | OnRadioInteraction | (Deprecated)  |
+Possible damageTypes are: POISON, HUNGRY, SICK, BLEEDING, THIRST, HEAVYLOAD, INFECTION, LOWWEIGHT, FALLDOWN, FIRE, WEAPONHIT, CARHITDAMAGE, CARCRASHDAMAGE It also fires when zombies are hit by weapons: this is the only case in which the event fires on the server. | IsoGameCharacter character, String damageType, float damage, OnPlayerMove | (Client) Fires every time a local player moves. | IsoPlayer character, OnPlayerUpdate | (Client) Fires every time a local player updates. | IsoPlayer player, OnPostDistributionMerge | Fires after the distribution tables have been merged. | OnPostFloorLayerDraw | Fires after a floor layer has been rendered. | int z, OnPostMapLoad | Fires after the map has been loaded. | IsoCell cell, int x, int y, OnPostRender | (Client) Fires after every in-game rendering frame. | OnPostSave | Fires after saving and exiting the game. | OnPostUIDraw | (Client) Fires after every UI render frame | OnPreDistributionMerge | Fires after the distribution tables have been merged. | OnPreFillInventoryObjectContextMenu | (Client) Fires while the context menu for an inventory item is being created, before vanilla options are added. | int playerIndex, ISContextMenu context, table items, OnPreFillInventoryContextMenuNoItems | (Client) Fires while the context menu for an empty inventory is being created, before vanilla options are added. | int playerIndex, ISContextMenu context, boolean isLoot, OnPreFillWorldObjectContextMenu | (Client) Fires while the context menu for a world object is being created, before vanilla options are added. | int playerIndex, ISContextMenu context, table worldobjects, boolean test, OnPreMapLoad | Fires before the map starts loading. | OnPressRackButton | (Client) Fires when a local player has a gun and presses the button to rack it. | IsoPlayer player, HandWeapon weapon, OnPressReloadButton | (Client) Fires when a local player has a gun and presses the button to reload it. | IsoPlayer player, HandWeapon weapon, OnPressWalkTo | (Client) Fires when the local player 1 presses their Walk To keybind.
+The values passed are always 0,0,0  | int arg0, int arg1, int arg2, OnPreUIDraw | (Client) Fires before every UI render frame | OnReceiveGlobalModData | (Multiplayer) Fires when receiving a global moddata table.
+The table argument is false if the table did not exist. | String tableName, table data, OnReceiveItemListNet | (Multiplayer) Fires when receiving a list of items from another player. | IsoPlayer sender, ArrayList items, IsoPlayer receiver, String transferID, String custom, OnReceiveUserlog | (Multiplayer) (Client) Fires when receiving another client's Userlogs. | String username, ArrayList logs, OnRefreshInventoryWindowContainers | (Client) Fires when the available containers in the inventory UI change. | ISInventoryPage inventoryPage, String reason, OnRenderTick | Fires on every rendering tick. | OnResetLua | Fires after Lua has been reloaded. | String reason, OnResolutionChange | Fires whenever the window resolution changes. | int oldX, int oldY, int newX, int newY, OnRightMouseDown | (Client) Fires when the player right clicks, as long as the input isn't eaten by UI. | double x, double y,
-OnRainStart | (Deprecated)  |
-OnRainStop | (Deprecated)  |
-OnReceiveGlobalModData | (Multiplayer) Fires when receiving a global moddata table.
-The table argument is false if the table did not exist. | String tableName, table table, OnReceiveItemListNet | (Multiplayer) Fires when receiving a list of items from another player. | IsoPlayer sender, ArrayList items, IsoPlayer receiver, String transferID, String custom, OnReceiveUserlog | (Multiplayer) (Client) Fires when receiving another client's Userlogs. | String username, ArrayList logs, OnRefreshInventoryWindowContainers | (Client) Fires when the available containers in the inventory UI change. | table inventoryPage, String reason, OnRenderTick | Fires on every rendering tick. | OnRenderUpdate | (Deprecated)  |
-OnResetLua | Fires after Lua has been reloaded. | String reason, OnResolutionChange | Fires whenever the window resolution changes. | int oldX, int oldY, int newX, int newY, OnRightMouseDown | (Client) Fires when the player right clicks, as long as the input isn't eaten by UI. | double x, double y,